CodeMusic/Musai/protocol/a2a/app/README.md

    uv run .
    ```

-3. Send tasks to OpenManus via A2A Client CLI or Register A2A Agent Server in UI
+3. Send tasks to Musai via A2A Client CLI or Register A2A Agent Server in UI

 ## Examples